How To Survive A Multi-Day Music Festival

 Footwear: Choose trail-style sneakers with grippy soles and ankle support to handle mud, grass, or concrete.
 Pair them with moisture-wicking, cushioned socks to prevent blisters and keep your feet fresh through every jump and spin.

 No-Battery Glow-Up: Skip the LEDs, opt for reflective laces or clip-on straps that catch any light source.
 Apply metallic body tape to your cheeks or arms for instant festival sparkle, and carry a compact fanny pack to stash your ID, cash, and lip balm hands-free.
+For a deeper look at how festival style has evolved, this breakdown of rave streetwear as modern festival fashion is a solid starting point.

 On-Site Snacks: Fuel up with electrolyte gummies or powder packets for quick salt-sugar balance, nut-based protein bars for sustained energy, and DIY trail mix (dried fruit, nuts, seeds) for a sweet-and-salty crunch that won't melt in the heat.